-Lately I have been really enjoying a select few origami papers that I ordered on Amazon.
-You can see these paper are especially good for use in tutorials as you can see the creases clearly and each side is a different colour or there is a white side.
+Lately I have been really enjoying some origami paper that I ordered on Amazon.
+These papers are especially good for use in tutorials as you can see the creases clearly and each side is a different colour or there is a white side.
 The Aitoh 500 pack is the best value for money and is my favourite.

 Tips on buying good origami paper: